BettercareHealth/bettercare/nc/nc-4.md

 	* Sometimes only a segment of one breast is painful due to a blocked milk duct.
 Changing the infant’s position during the feed and gently massaging the breast towards the nipple usually clears the obstruction.
 2. **Mastitis (milk fever):**
 	* Mastitis is an inflammation of the breast due to blocked milk ducts and seepage of milk into the surrounding tissues.
 It causes a swollen, painful, red area of one breast.
 The mother feels ill and may have a temperature.
 	* Treat with rest, warm compresses and a mild analgesic.
 It is most important that the infant continues to suckle frequently on the affected breast as this will help the milk to flow.
 Altering the feeding position often helps to drain the affected area.
 The breast milk is not dangerous for the infant.
-If the signs and symptoms do not improve within 24 hours an antibiotic (flucloxacillin) is prescribed for 10 days.
+If the signs and symptoms do not improve within 24&nbsp;hours an antibiotic (flucloxacillin) is prescribed for 10&nbsp;days.
 If a fluctuant mass develops then a breast abscess has formed.
 This should be surgically drained.
 Because of the pain of a breast abscess, feeding may have to be stopped on that breast for a few days.
 Usually feeding can start again once the oozing from the abscess has stopped.
 Breastfeeding from the other breast must continue.

 ### 4-26 How do you prevent painful nipples?